eastmaels/steemblog.github.io/_posts/account/deanliu/2016-08-11_number-of-posts-shown-on-users-page-should-be-re-considered.md

 - - -

-This page is synchronized from the post: [Number of posts shown on users' page should be re-considered](https://steemit.com/@deanliu/number-of-posts-shown-on-users-page-should-be-re-considered)
+This page is synchronized from the post: ['Number of posts shown on users'' page should be re-considered'](https://steemit.com/@deanliu/number-of-posts-shown-on-users-page-should-be-re-considered)